InamuraJIN/ActionRecorder/docs/source/panels/macro.md

 ## Macro
 ![Simple Macro](../images/Simple_Macro.svg)

-This is a Macro it can be `activated` and `deactivated` through the check-box and won't be executed if `deactivated`.\
+This is a Macro it can be `activated` and `deactivated` through the checkbox and won't be executed if `deactivated`.\
-By double-click on the label the Macro can be edited through a dialog.
+By double clicking on the label the Macro can be edited through a dialog.

 ## Editing Macros